Lavnish1997/Banking_Account_Simulation/README.md

 # Banking_Account_Simulation

-## It is GUI Based Application to know how to work bank tasks like money deposit,withdraw money,create new bank account,etc.
-## i was create for only self practice and develop python knowlege.
+## It is GUI Based Application to know how to work bank tasks like money deposit,withdraw money,create new bank account,etc.I was create for only self practice and develop python knowlege.

 ## Technologies used :
    1. HTML